0xklaue/domain-to-ip/README.md

 `kali@kali:~$ python domains-to-ip.py | tee -a ip-addresses`

-Note: Make sure to change the filename from 'domains' to the one that contains your lists of domains.
+Note: Make sure to change the filename in the script from `domains` if you have a different file name.

 # About
-This script is used when you have a list of domains / subdomains and would like to get their IPv4 addresses.
+This script is used when you have 100s of domains / subdomains and would like to get their IPv4 addresses for passing it to nmap / masscan for further enumeration.

 # Requirements
 Python v2